adrian154/blog/public/blogposts/discord-qr-code-phishing/blogpost.md

 Once you scan the code, that's it&mdash;you've handed total access of your account to whoever generated the sign-in link.

-# How It Works
+# Why does this work?

 If you haven't logged into Discord recently, here's what you are greeted with when you are not signed in to the app.

 ![signin screen](signin-example.png)

-Here's what the intended usage looks like: you scan the QR code on your phone (where you're already signed into Discord); this launches the app, which then prompts you whether you want to log in.
+The indended flow looks something like this: when you scan the QR code on a device where you're already signed into Discord, you're prompted over whether you want to log in.

 <img style="max-width: 300px" src="phone-prompt.png" alt="phone prompt screen">